eloynaz/taco-tango/README.md

 assets/video/           Empty — drop the hero video here (see below)
 ```

-## Still to add before it's fully finished
+## Status

 1. ~~Hero video~~ — done. `assets/video/TacoTangoHero.mp4` is wired up as the
-   home page hero background.
+   home page hero background, with a sound-on toggle since browsers block
+   autoplay with audio.
-2. Menu and Events pages now each have a banner image
+2. ~~Banner images~~ — done.
+Menu and Events pages each have a banner image
    (`assets/img/banner-menu.jpg`, `assets/img/banner-events.jpg`) above
    their headings.
-3. **QR code** — once the site is live on GitHub Pages, send me the URL and
-   I'll generate a real, scannable QR code styled in a taco frame to drop into
+3. ~~QR code~~ — done. `assets/img/qr-code.png` is a real, scannable QR code
-   `about.html` in place of the placeholder box.
+   in a taco-branded gold/cream frame, linking to
+   https://eloynaz.github.io/taco-tango/, embedded in `about.html`.
+A
+   larger standalone flyer version (with the full logo and a caption) was
+   also generated for the class presentation.

 ## How to publish on GitHub Pages